moodle/devdocs/docs/apis/core/message/index.md

 ## Functions

 `message_send()` is the primary point of contact for the message API.
 Call it to send a message to a user.
-You can find a full description of the arguments that must be supplied at (link to phpdocs).
+See the php documentation for a full description of the arguments that must be supplied.
 There is also an example below.

-## Message popup
+## Message pop-up

 <Since versions={["2.9"]} />

-A JavaScript popup can be displayed through a link to invite a user to message another.
+A JavaScript pop-up can be displayed through a link to invite a user to message another.
 In order to use this feature, you need to require the JavaScript libraries using `message_messenger_requirejs()` and create a link with the attributes returned by `message_messenger_sendmessage_link_params()`.
 More in the examples.

 ## Examples